sdeboudt/revealjs/README.md

 # revealjs
-What `revealjs::revealjs_presentation` can do for you
+What `revealjs::revealjs_presentation` can do for you.

+This example repository demonstrates a presentation crafted with `RStudio` through an **RMarkdown** construct.